Dmitrryy/Courses/parprog/Lab1/README.md

 ## Problem statement

+You can look at the solution method with graphs [here](https://colab.research.google.com/drive/112bQvGrVQiFyvo8js77uDMWQGLMw1yeK?usp=sharing)

 The main task of this laboratory work is the development and research of a parallel program that searches for a numerical solution for the transfer equation: